Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 **Product**

-The Product entity represents an item that can be purchased to a supplier (vendor) at any time.
+The Product entity represents an item that can be purchased from a supplier (vendor) at any time.
 The lab maintains a catalogue of products and each product includes (but not limited to) the following attributes: title, description, category, supplier, CAS number, supplier catalogue ID, hazard rating, quantity, toxicity, health effects, first aid SOP, storage conditions, disposal SOP, spill-handling procedures, Material Safety Data Sheets (MSDS), relevant images, PDF and other files.

 A Product must be assigned to a Product Category.

 **Product Item**

 The product/inventory items are the individual entities the system manages.
-The product item represents a physical item of a Product purchased to a Supplier.
+The product item represents a physical item of a Product purchased from a Supplier.
 A product/inventory item inherits all the attributes from a Product entity plus the following: order id, date received, date opened, location, expiry date, lab ID, disposal date, batch id.

 Product items often arrives batches of say 10 items, and this is resolved via a Batch Container/Shipping package and its individual items.